Suggested Searches

 NASA/Molly Wasser

 With some magnification help, you will be able to identify details on the Moon.
 The line between night and day on the Moon (called the terminator) is ideal for seeing lunar craters and mountains since very long shadows heighten the contrast of the features.
-Check out our Viewing Tips for more.
+Check out our Viewing Tips and Moon Maps for more.

 3. Photograph the Moon